SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

         ??? success "Solution"

             The client script will iteratively call our deployed sentiment analysis service every `wait_time` seconds.
-            In each iteration it does:
+            In each iteration it:

-            * Randomly samples a review for a list of positive, neutral and negative reviews
+            * Randomly samples a review from a list of positive, neutral and negative reviews
-            * Randomly add negative phrases to the review.
+            * Randomly adds negative phrases to the review.
 Each review is added if a randomly uniform number is lower than probability `negative_probability=min(count / args.max_iterations, 1.0), meaning that it becomes more and more likely that the negative phrases are added as the number of iterations increases.
             * Sends the review to the sentiment analysis service and saves the response to a file.

-    2. Run the client script for 1000 iterations.
+    2. Run the client script for 1,000 iterations.
 What happens to the distribution of the reviews over time?
 Does the data drift?

-That ends the module on detection of data drifting, data quality etc. We have a couple of final points to make before we end the module:
+That ends the module on detection of data drifting, data quality, etc. We have a couple of final points to make before we end the module:

 * Monitoring of machine learning applications is an extremely hard discipline because it is not clear-cut when we should actually respond to feature/targets beginning to drift and when it is probably fine letting the system run as is.
-    That comes down to the individual application what kind of rules that should be implemented.
+    It comes down to the individual application what kinds of rules should be implemented.

 * The cloud setup we have developed is very simple and not meant for production.
-In a real-world scenario we would not have deployed our monitoring application an endpoint that generates a report, but rather have it return the tests results in a JSON format that can be ingested into more complex monitoring systems where we can show how drift scores develop over time.
+In a real-world scenario we would not have deployed our monitoring application on an endpoint that generates a report, but rather have it return the test results in a JSON format that can be ingested into more complex monitoring systems where we can show how drift scores evolve over time.
 You will learn more about this in the [next module](monitoring.md).

-* The tools presented here are in no way complete and are especially limited in one way: they are only considering the marginal distribution of data.
-Every analysis that we're done have been on the distribution per feature (the marginal distribution), however as the image below show it is possible for data to have drifted to another distribution with the marginal being approximately the same.
+* The tools presented here are in no way comprehensive and are especially limited in one way: they only consider the marginal data distribution.
+Every analysis that we've done has been on the distribution per feature (the marginal distribution), however as the image below shows it is possible for data to have drifted to another distribution with the marginal being approximately the same.

     <figure markdown>